IN-PERSON LEARNING FOR 2021-2021

 Touchless Filtered Water Dispenser: Learners will refill their water bottles without pressing a shared button.

-Contactless Temperature Checks at Drop-Off: At drop-off, each parent (because children may be asymptomatic and present zero symptoms) and their child/ren will have their temperature taken.
-Anyone with a temperature at or above 100 degrees will be invited to stay in their vehicle, get tested, inform EMA’s Head of School, and self quarantine.
+Temperature Checks: At drop-off, each parent (because children may be asymptomatic and present zero symptoms) and their child/ren will have their temperature taken.
+Anyone with a temperature at or above 100.4 degrees will be invited to stay in their vehicle, get tested, inform EMA’s Head of School, and self quarantine.

 Illness Plan: If a learner becomes sick, the learner will be isolated until they can return home.
 We will notify all families immediately.
 Families are asked to contact their doctor and report to the required agencies for contact tracing.